Regional Safety/Vision Zero

 An important piece of MTC’s Vision Zero policy is the use of incentive programs to encourage the adoption of Vision Zero plans and safety best practices.
 For example, cities and counties with a Vision Zero Plan may designate Connected Community Priority Development Areas, which gives them access to additional funding opportunities.

-Regional Safety Data System
+Regional Safety Data System: BayVIZ

 MTC’s Regional Safety Policy will be data-driven, so that funds and resources are used most efficiently.
 To support this, MTC will serve as the region’s single, integrated safety data bank.
 MTC's Safety Data System, BayVIZ, will improve cities’ and counties’ access to safety-related data and analysis tools, so they can develop tailored traffic safety plans and identify countermeasures to reduce traffic fatalities.